cite-architecture/citedx/docs/CEX-spec-2.0.md

 5. label of the edition or translation
 6. label of the specific exemplar, if any
 7. whether the work is online: `true` or `false`
+8. the language of the version or exemplar.
+The value should a three-letter language code from ISO 639-2.

 Note that it is possible to catalog texts that are not online.
 Within a CEX serialization, cataloging a work as online means that citable texts nodes for this CTS URN must be available in the `ctsdata` block of the CEX.